Look, Just Go Read This GQ Piece About Income Inequality Right Now, We Will Wait

-Remember that movie they made you watch in 6th grade, the Eames Brothers’ “Powers of Ten”?
-It starts out one meter above a picnic in Chicago, then zooms out ten times, and out another ten times, and in three minutes or so, you’re at the edge of the galaxy?
+Remember that movie they made you watch in 6th grade, Charles and Ray Eames's "Powers of Ten"?
+It starts out one meter above a picnic in Chicago, then zooms out ten times, and out another ten times, and in three minutes or so, you're at the edge of the galaxy?

 Jon Ronson has written a story that pretty much does that with income inequality in America.
 He starts by interviewing a Haitian immigrant in Miami getting by on minimum wage, then interviews a nice Midwestern couple who make five times as much, and so on, going up the wage ladder by powers of five until he talks to a dickhole billionaire who suffers Wagnerian levels of butthurt because all the lazy people below him have decided that, as a mega-rich guy, he's suddenly "an enemy of the state" for some reason he cannot fathom.

 Ronson, author of the highly improbable but purportedly nonfictional The Men Who Stare At Goats, presents a lucid, thoughtful tour of the American income spectrum, six pointilist portraits of how some of us relate to money.
 At the near-bottom is Maurose Frantz, who works in the kitchen of a ritzy restaurant but has never even seen a customer.
 He dreams of making enough money to get the hell out of Florida.
 The nice folks in Ohio are worried about being able to pay for their insurance, but think Ronson, a Brit, just has to be lying when he says that not only is the National Health Service not collapsing, most British people are proud of how well it works.